-Our 2015 Maternity Survey found that most expectant and new mothers are experiencing better maternity care when compared to the results from previous years, however, we know that women will have had varied personal experiences.
+Our 2015 Maternity Survey found that most expectant and new mothers are experiencing better maternity care when compared to the results from previous years.

-Read the stories of women who have recently used maternity care services, their experiences, and how they feel care could improve.
+However, we know that know women will have experienced varying levels of care.
+Here are the stories of women who have recently accessed maternity care services, their personal experiences, and how they think care could improve.

 - Last updated: